SCETheFuzz/RustDB/README.md

-# RA Web Extension
+# RustDB
-This simple web application is an extension to the Rust Admin tool.
+This simple web application performs analytic tasks on Rust Server information collected and stored from webRCON.

 TODO: Write an actual fucking README